-Your homeowners insurance covers damage caused by many risks.
-The most commonly covered problems to affect your foundation include:
+Homeowners insurance covers damage caused by many risks.
+The most commonly covered problems that may affect your foundation include:

 - Riot or civil disturbance